-A day devoted to the Judean Lowlands (the Shfela) will start with a visit of ancient Beth Shemesh.
+A day devoted to the Judean Lowlands (the Shephela) will start with a visit to ancient Beth Shemesh.
 Here, some 3,000 years ago, the Ark of the Covenant was displayed after being held by the Philistine for 5 months.
-We will view the latest finds related to this Biblical story, and also review places and events related to Samson and his deadly love affairs.
-We then continue to the Battle site of David and Goliath, and check out the children’s skills in operating a slingshot with local pebbles.
+We will review the latest finds related to this Biblical story, and also review places and events related to Samson and his deadly love affairs.
+We then continue to the battle site of David and Goliath, and check out the children’s skills in operating a slingshot with local pebbles.

-After lunch, we explore the important site of Lachish.
-The site was the second capital of the Judean Kingdom in Biblical times, yet was conquered and destroyed after a fierce battle by the Assyrians in 701 BCE.
+After lunch, we will explore the important site of Lachish.
+This site was the second capital of the Judean Kingdom in Biblical times, and was conquered and destroyed, after a fierce battle by the Assyrians, in 701 BCE.
 If we arrange off-road transportation, we could also drive to the site related to the estate of Lehi – Khirbet Beit Loya / Beit Lehi.

 Day 7 (Saturday) – Visiting BYU, Orson Hyde Park and Bethlehem

 Saturday (Shabbath) will begin with attending morning prayers at the beautiful Brigham Young University Jerusalem Center campus on Mount Scopus.
-It will be followed with a visit to Orson Hyde Memorial park on Mount of Olives, and possibly setting a guided tour at the Garden Tomb.
-Later, you will be lead by a Palestinian guide into Bethlehem, and learn about the birth of Jesus at the Church of Nativity and also have a local Palestinian barbecue lunch.
+It will be followed with a visit to Orson Hyde Memorial Park on Mount of Olives, and possibly reserving a guided tour at the Garden Tomb.
+Later, you will be lead by a Palestinian guide into Bethlehem, and learn about the birth of Jesus at the Church of Nativity, followed by a local Palestinian barbecue lunch.
 If time permits, you will also visit the Shepherds’ Field before heading back to Jerusalem.

-Heading to the lowest place on the planet, we pass by Jericho, whose ancient site was conquered by Joshua (ch.
+Heading to the lowest point on the planet, we pass by Jericho, whose ancient site was conquered by Joshua (ch.
 6).
-Nearby, we visit the Baptism site of Jesus by John the Baptist.
+Nearby, we visit the baptism site of Jesus by John the Baptist.
 It will also be possible to conduct our own baptismal ceremony.
-Afterwords, we will drive to the viewpoint where the famous Dead Sea Scrolls were found (around Qumran).
+Afterwards, we will drive to the viewpoint where the famous Dead Sea Scrolls were found (around Qumran).
 Among others, this is where the Copper Scroll was found.
-Its discovery forms a great parallel to story of hiding the Brass Plates in antiquity.
+Its discovery forms a great parallel to the story of hiding the Brass Plates in antiquity.